Eurovision Song Contest 1996: Postcards

+Contest overview

 Qualifying round

 The qualifying round took place on 20 and 21 March 1996, and the results were announced on 22 March.
 The table below outlines the participating countries, the order in which the juries listened to the entries, the competing artists and songs, and the results of the voting.
 Countries were ordered alphabetically by ISO two-letter country code.